 Which flavor should you pick?

-Beef- perfect fit for pecan, hickory, mesquite, and the competition blend wherein it combines maple, cherry and hickory.
+Beef- a perfect fit for pecan, hickory, mesquite, and the competition blend wherein it combines maple, cherry, and hickory.

 Fish- best with flavors such as apple and fruitwood pellets.

 Pork- because of its sweet flavor, pork is best partnered with hickory, apple, pecan, and maple, as these enhance its taste.